IBM/iot-analytics-anomaly/README.md

 - `1` if the row data seems to be an inlier (normal).

 By default, the model will observe all columns in the dataset.
-If you'd like to filter down to a specific set of columns, add a comma seperated list of the columns to your `.env` file like so `INPUT_COLUMNS='torque,acc,load,speed,tool_type,travel_time'`
+If you'd like to filter down to a specific set of columns, add a comma separated list of the columns to your `.env` file like so `INPUT_COLUMNS='torque,acc,load,speed,tool_type,travel_time'`

 Then register a model with the following command